Rdeaki/backWards-beaVer/README.md

+# Rick Deakins portfolio

+Welcome!
+I am a full stack developer in the making.
+I have a passion for all things front end, listed on my portfolio are a few of my recent projects.
+Feel free to reach out to me with any questions!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).